-In Egypt and Senegal, excitement builds as the countries face of in the final of the Africa Cup of Nations
+Senegal defeats Egypt in its first Africa Cup of Nations victory in history

 Amr Nabil/AP

-Around a billion people are expected to tune into the game, which includes a face-off between two of the world’s most famous soccer players — who are usually teammates when playing for Premier Club team Liverpool.
-Now, they’re each representing their home countries — Mo Salah for Egypt and Sadio Mané for Senegal.
+The game was watched around the globe with a face-off between two of the world’s most famous soccer players — who are usually teammates when playing for Premier Club team Liverpool.
+Each represented their home countries — Mo Salah for Egypt and Sadio Mané for Senegal.

 Sunday Alamba/AP